homeall/caddy-reverse-proxy-cloudflare/README.md

 I am using GitHub Actions where it will update weekly docker image and both plugins.

+It also can keep the IP address up to date thanks to [Caddy DynamicDNS](https://github.com/mholt/caddy-dynamicdns).

 :interrobang: Note: you will need **the scoped API token** for this setup.
 Please analyze this **[link](https://github.com/libdns/cloudflare#authenticating)**.